mpicek/reCNN_visual_prosthesis/README.md

 Then run `python train_on_lurz.py`, the network starts a training.

-## Run the network
+## Run the best models

-Run `python final_network_lurz.py` or `python final_network_antolik.py` based on the dataset on which the network was trained.
-Ensemble networks are also run in these scripts.
+To run the best models and see the results, run `python results.py`.

 ## Creating and running a sweep